gradientsky/ag-vpc-setup/README.md

 # Creating SageMaker Notebook infrastructure in minutes

-This project will help to quickly deploy infrastructure for development in SageMaker notbooks.
+This project will help to quickly deploy infrastructure for development in SageMaker notebooks.

 ## Infrastructure Setup